diegoaugusto/waes-diff-gradle/README.md

 - Import the `waes-diff-gradle` project that was cloned in a folder of your choice
 - Right-click the project and select Gradle -\> Refresh Gradle Project
 - Go to the Gradle Tasks tab and Run a build (it will download the dependencies, build and run all the unit tests).
 If you are in a command line environment, run `./gradlew build` from the project folder.
+- You may need to right-click the project, again, and select Gradle -\> Refresh Gradle Project
 - Create a new server on Eclipse and set its type to be a WildFly 10.x.
 Add the `waes-diff-gradle` project to this server
 - Start MongoDB in the command line `mongod`
 - Start the WildFly server from Eclipse